 Cool, but how much do I pay for this?

 That’s easy: A one-time activation fee of $3.50 is deducted from your initial top-up (think of it as the purchase cost of the wristband).
 No ATM or credit card merchant facilities apply!

 Can I get a refund on any Festival Currency I don’t spend at the event?

 Yes you can!

 Make sure you keep your wristband.
-Head to the Ballarat Beer Festival website from:
+Head to the Ballarat Beer Festival website by clicking the button below:

 Simply enter your full name, email address, BSB, Account Number as well as the RFID and 4-6 digit serial number printed on the plastic chip on your wristband and hit complete!